chrisjz/sm64vr/README.md

 ### Bob-omb Battlefield

-* Mario bounces back off goomba when he jumps on it.
 * Big block that blows up when punched.
 * Collider for fences.
 * Increase frequency of boulders coming down the mountain.